 This is what professional buyers use, and it's the most reliable method short of electronic testing.

-You can buy a gold acid test kit for about $20 at most jewelry supply stores or on Amazon.
+You can buy a gold acid test kit for about 20 dollars at most jewelry supply stores or on Amazon.
 The process is straightforward: scratch the piece lightly against a black testing stone, then apply a drop of acid to the scratch.
-Real gold resists the acid.
-Fake metals or base metals under a gold coating will discolor or dissolve pretty quickly.

 Different acid concentrations test for different karats.
 The kit will tell you which acid to use for 10K vs 14K vs 18K testing.

-One honest caveat: this test is fussy.
-If you do it wrong, you can get a misleading result or damage the piece.
 For anything you think might be valuable, skip the kit and just bring it to a buyer who tests for free.
 No reason to risk it.

 The ceramic streak test